 Dr. Sam Shanee is a conservation biologist/conservationist who has worked in Asia and South America for over 20 years.
-Much of his work is centered on the illegal wildlife trade and human-wildlife conflict resolution, and as such he has observed first-hand the multiple threats faced by both long-tailed and pig-tailed macaques.
+Because much of his work centers on the illegal wildlife trade and human-wildlife conflict resolution, he has observed first-hand the multiple threats both long-tailed and pig-tailed macaques face.

-Gemunu de Silva is the co-founder of Tracks Investigations, an ethical investigations agency providing investigative content to the animal protection sector world-wide.
-He has been an advocate for animals for over 35 years and has worked on a variety of global projects and campaigns, most notably his work investigating the international trade of primates for research in Vietnam, Cambodia and Mauritius for which he was awarded the special investigation prize by the RSPCA.
+Gemunu de Silva co-founded Tracks Investigations, an ethical investigations agency providing investigative content to the animal protection sector worldwide.
+He has been an animal advocate for over 35 years and has worked on various global projects and campaigns.
+Most notably, the Royal Society for the Prevention of Cruelty to Animals awarded him a Special Investigation Award for his work investigating the international trade of primates for research in Vietnam, Cambodia, and Mauritius.

 Northwest Animal Rights Network (NARN) is an animal rights organization based in the Pacific Northwest (PNW).
-NARN monitors the use of macaques in the PNW, and campaigns for those used in research in facilities around the PNW.
+NARN monitors the use of macaques in the PNW and campaigns for those used in research in facilities around the PNW.